atom/atom/docs/creating-a-package.md

 # Creating Packages

 Packages are at the core of Atom.
+You can write a package in Javascript or CoffeeScript.
 Nearly everything outside of the main editor is handled by a package.
 That includes "core" pieces like the [file tree][file-tree], [status bar][status-bar], [syntax highlighting][cs-syntax], and more.